IndeeverM/Angelfish-Genome-Assembly/README.md

 First, the alignment tool built in the MinKnow software was used to align the collected angelfish reads against the reference mitochondrial genome.
 This step ensures we only use mitochondiral sequences in the assembly and are able to eliminate all the genomic reads.

-Once the mitochondrial reads of interest were identified, the [shasta](https://github.com/chanzuckerberg/shasta) de novo assembled put together the contigs into the reference mitochondrial genome.
-This de-novo step reduces bias (at least theoretically) in the alignment by assembling the mitochondrial genome from scratch
+Once the mitochondrial reads of interest were identified, the [shasta](https://github.com/chanzuckerberg/shasta) de novo assembler put together the contigs into the reference mitochondrial genome.
+This de-novo step reduces bias (at least theoretically) in the alignment by assembling the mitochondrial genome from scratch This was done locally since shasta as a mitochondrial genome assembly does not require much computational power (You could technically use flye for the mitochondrial genome assembly as well).

 `shasta-macOS-11-Intel-0.10.0 --input Mitochondrial_Reads.fastq.gz --config Nanopore-May2022 --memoryBacking disk --memoryMode filesystem --Reads.minReadLength 1000 --assemblyDirectory AngelfishMitochondrialGenomeAssembly`